Skip to content

 75

-Plausible outperforms jQuery in 6 of 7 categories, with a stronger composite score (75 vs 73). jQuery leads in no categories.
+Plausible outperforms jQuery in 6 of 7 categories, with a stronger composite score (75 vs 73). jQuery leads in security.

 When to choose jQuery